Materials in Sports Equipment

 Description

-Materials in sports equipment presents the latest research, from a distinguished panel of international contributors, into the chemical structure and composition, microstructure and material processing of the various materials used in a wide range of sports.
-The relationship between performance and design is examined in detail for each sport covered.
+The first volume of Materials in sports equipment has become an essential reference describing improvements in materials technology and their impact on equipment in a range of sports.
+This second volume combines coverage of recent developments in advanced materials and their application in a number of sports not covered in Volume one.

-Part one concentrates on the general use of materials in sports.
-Here, the reader is given a broad insight into the overall influence of materials in sports, and the significance of material processing and design.
-Part two focuses on showing how individual sports have benefited from recent improvements in material technology.
-It also analyses the way in which improvements in our understanding of biomechanics and the engineering aspects of sports equipment performance have influenced materials and design.
-Sports whose equipment is considered in detail include: golf, tennis, cycling, mountaineering, skiing, cricket and paralympic sports.
-The overall aim of the book is to make the reader aware of the interaction between the type of material, its selection, processing and surface treatment, and show how this process underpins the performance of the final sporting product.
+Part one discusses general issues such as modelling of materials behaviour in sports equipment, non-destructive testing methods, materials and design for sports apparel and mouth and skull protection.
+Part two analyses the materials and design of equipment used for specific sports: baseball, snowboarding, ice hockey, fly fishing, archery and rowing.
+The book also reviews design and materials in athletics and fitness equipment.

-It is essential reading for all materials scientists and researchers working in this rapidly developing field.
+This book is a unique and essential reference to all materials scientists and sports equipment designers and manufacturers developing products in this rapidly evolving field.

 Key Features